hmcts/rd-user-profile-api/README.md

 ### Contract testing with pact

+To publish against remote broker: ./gradlew pactPublish

+Turn on VPN and verify on url https://pact-broker.platform.hmcts.net/ The pact contract(s) should be published

+To publish against local broker: Uncomment out the line found in the build.gradle: pactBrokerUrl = 'http://localhost:9292' comment out the real broker

+Start the docker container from the root dir run docker-compose -f broker-compose.yml up

+Publish via the gradle command ./gradlew pactPublish

+Once Verify on url http://localhost:9292/ The pact contract(s) should be published

+Remember to return the localhost back to the remote broker

-Please refer to the confluence on how to run and publish PACT tests. https://tools.hmcts.net/confluence/display/RTRD/PACT+testing
+for more Information, Please refer to the confluence on how to run and publish PACT tests. https://tools.hmcts.net/confluence/display/RTRD/PACT+testing